Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 #### In this role play, I'll be playing the role of a father who has stimulated great pain for his daughter.

-I'll be using nonviolent communication and demonstrating how empathic connection is used in a nonviolent communication way.
-My daughter will not be speaking nonviolent communication.
+I'll be using Nonviolent Communication and demonstrating how empathic connection is used in a Nonviolent Communication way.
+My daughter will not be speaking Nonviolent Communication.

 Usually this kind of work begins when I ask the other person, in the role of the person who stimulated the pain, to tell me "what's still alive in you that you would like me to hear?
 Don't worry about how I receive it, I'm now learning how to respond empathically, so I won't respond as I have in the past."

-So let's start with that daughter, I'm confident that I can empathically connect with whatever you want to say.
+Let's start with that daughter, I'm confident that I can empathically connect with whatever you want to say.
 So please tell me what's still alive in you, as a result of our prior relationship, that you'd like me to hear.

 11:47
 *I feel worthless and I feel totally rejected by all the men that I touch.
 I want to be in relationship.
 I've been through two divorces.
 And I do not know how to even connect with any man because of you, when I would come to you for any kind of a need that I really wanted you to listen to, you immediately would interrupt and would the first word that would come out of your mouth was that I deserved it and I was totally a no good stupid idiot, and I was a worthless female, girl.*